 In July 2011, after the closure of TGM, my husband and I decided to run a small meditation circle: Mantras around the Campfire.
 We distributed flyers around an area in Toronto announcing a free meditation meetup in Toronto’s Beaches area.
 We met once a week to sit around a bon fire by the beach, chat, and practice mantra meditation.
 The sessions continued to grow in attendance and even became quite popular.
 Many of the attendees wanted more weekly get-togethers.
 Additionally, some former TGM attendees emailed from time-to-time inquiring when we would be bringing the TGM courses back or whether we’ll be running similar events down the line.

 Later in 2011 we joined a friend and former TGM volunteer Vida Narovski in running classes on Astral Projection at a local library via a group called Mystic Seekers Toronto.
 The free classes we ran were quite successful and well attended, gathering a fairly large audience each week – with over seventy people some nights.
 The classes focused on exercises only, including practices of relaxation, concentration, meditation, etc. The feedback from many attendees was quite positive – many have been able to remember their dreams more clearly, or have had interesting experiences to share with the class as a result of the practices.
 Some traveled from as far as two hours away to attend these weekly classes.
 The course came to an end when an intern from a popular “cult”-shaming magazine attended the classes incognito.
 At the end of the course he published an article online labeling us as a cult, alongside our photos and names.
-The article mocked the instructors as individuals, and republished false allegations about us, TGM, and Mark Pritchard, meanwhile Mark Pritchard was not involved in our group or classes.
+The article mocked the instructors as individuals, and republished false allegations about us, TGM, and Mark, meanwhile Mark was not involved in our group or classes.
 (A full rebuttal of the false claims made by the intern about Belzebuub can be read here.)
 Seeing the damage such further “cult” accusation articles could bring about we decided to close down the group.
 There were a hundred people signed up for the last round of the classes at the end of 2012.
 The closure was a sad event for many of the attendees.
 For over two years later we continued to receive emails from people who partook in the course with requests to bring the classes back.

 Retreat in the Countryside